What is Domestic Wastewater?

 What is Surface Water Management?

 Many of the earlier developments in Broward County were built on filled wetlands with storm sewers or ditches draining directly from the streets to our local waterways.
 Houses and businesses often flooded and untreated storm runoff impacted water quality on our canals and rivers.
 Today, regulatory criteria for surface water management systems serving developments are set to provide adequate flood control (water quantity) and remove pollutants from storm runoff (water quality).
 Surface water management (drainage) systems can contain storm drains, street gutters, weirs, sluice gates, dams, pumps, swales, French drains (a.k.a. exfiltration trenches), culverts, drainage wells, dry retention areas, and storm runoff treatment lakes or wetlands.
 A combination of these facilities is typically utilized to design a surface water management system to meet water quality and water quantity criteria.
-The Water Resources Division's Surface Water Management Program licenses new developments and major redevelopment projects in those areas of the county outside of independent drainage districts (please see the map of drainage districts on the environmental atlas).
+The Environmental Engineering and Permitting Division's Surface Water Management Program licenses new developments and major redevelopment projects in those areas of the county outside of independent drainage districts (please see the map of drainage districts on the environmental atlas).

-When do I need a professional mangrove trimmer?
+Do I need a professional mangrove trimmer?

 A professional mangrove trimmer must either supervise or conduct all trimming of trees that exceed 10 feet in height.
-They are ISA certified arborists, professional wetland scientists certified by the Society of Wetland Scientists, certified ecologists certified by the Ecological Society of America and other qualified individuals.

 Required Plug-ins:Adobe® Reader® Microsoft Office Reader®